-I just can’t get down with the thin and super-brothy styles that are a little too heavy on the lime flavor, know what I mean?
-Rather, I need a thick, stick to yar ribs type of Chicken Tortilla Soup that’s spiced with the bold flavors of the southwest, and piled high with a plethora of crisp, yummy toppings.
+I just can’t get down with the thin, super-brothy styles that are a little too heavy on the lime flavor, know what I mean?
+When it comes to Chicken Tortilla Soup, I need a thick, stick to yar ribs type dish that’s spiced with the bold flavors of the southwest and piled high with a plethora of crisp, yummy toppings.

 Always looking to cure my soup cravings at home, I whipped up a big batch of thick, bold, and satisfying Restaurant-Style Chicken Tortilla Soup to enjoy this week – the first of the season with highs tapping out in the 60s!

-Topped with crushed tortilla chips, fresh pico de gallo, and chopped avocado, a bowl of this Restaurant-Style Chicken Tortilla Soup is a meal in itself and, like any good soup (Copycat Olive Garden Pasta e Fagioli – I’m looking at you,) just gets better and better as it sits in the fridge.
+Topped with crushed tortilla chips, fresh pico de gallo, and chopped avocado, a bowl of this Restaurant-Style Chicken Tortilla Soup is a meal in itself and, like any good soup, just gets better and better as it sits in the fridge.

-Start the soup by adding 2 large chicken breasts cut into bite-sized pieces and 1 small chopped onion to 1 Tablespoon vegetable oil in a big soup pot over medium heat.
+Start by adding 2 large chicken breasts cut into bite-sized pieces and 1 small chopped onion to 1 Tablespoon vegetable oil in a big soup pot over medium heat.

-Next sprinkle in 2 Tablespoons taco seasoning (or 1 batch homemade taco seasoning,) 1/2 teaspoon salt, and 1 Tablespoon paprika.
+Next sprinkle in 2 Tablespoons taco seasoning (here’s my recipe,) 1/2 teaspoon salt, and 1 Tablespoon paprika.
 Not only will these spices give the soup incredible flavor, but they’ll also give it that signature, deep-orange color.
 Mmm!

 Cook until the chicken is cooked through and the onions are soft, about 10 minutes.